 Reduced beneficial metabolite production: Dysbiosis typically involves reduced populations of beneficial bacteria that produce health-promoting compounds like short-chain fatty acids, diminishing the protective signals these metabolites normally provide to distant organs.

 The gut-skin axis represents one of the best-studied gut-organ connections, with compelling evidence linking gut microbiome composition to skin health.
-Research into this axis began with the observation that animals with inflammatory skin conditions, such as canine atopic dermatitis, consistently show altered gut microbiomes compared to healthy controls.
-This connection operates bidirectionally—whilst dog gut health influences the skin, skin conditions can also affect gut microbial dynamics.
+Research into this axis began with the observation that dogs with inflammatory skin conditions such as canine atopic dermatitis consistently show altered gut microbiomes compared to healthy controls.¹ ² This connection operates bidirectionally: whilst dog gut health influences the skin, skin conditions can also affect gut microbial dynamics.

 The Bidirectional Gut-Skin Connection